 Frequency and Duration: Meetings are conducted quarterly with conference calls as needed between quarterly meetings.
 Locations of quarterly meetings are at the discretion of the Chair.

+Protocol for planning PSC meetings: PSC meeting dates are determined through a poll of the PSC members.
+All members are polled, including non-voting members (i.e., Advisory Committee Chairs).
+Key staff and administrative assistants are included on the poll and interested parties are not included on the poll.
+The PSC strives for transparency with all correspondence; however, it is necessary for meeting date polls to include only PSC members and key staff.
+A meeting date is established based on broadest member representation and communicated to PSC members and interested parties via email.
+Meeting agenda and location are established as soon as possible, and no less than a week for the meeting.
+All meeting information is posted on the Partnership’s web calendar.

 Setting Priorities: Priority setting for the PSC is at the discretion of the chair with input from members.
 Priorities are identified as related to EC vision and implementation issues identified by the MB, Advisory Committees or individual PSC members.

 Budgeted Resources: Financial support for the PSC quarterly meeting is provided by EPA CBPO and the lead EC organization.